-(b) At the written request of the sponsor made at least 48 hours prior to a scheduled hearing, a committee shall finally dispose of a bill without a hearing.
-Except as provided in S30-60(9), a bill may not be reported from a committee without a hearing.

-- (4) The committee may not report a bill to the Senate without recommendation. - (5) In reporting a measure out of committee, a committee shall include in its report: - (a) the measure in the form reported out; - (b) the recommendation of the committee; - (c) an identification of all proposed changes; and - (d) a fiscal note, if required.

-(6) If a measure is taken from a committee and brought to the Senate floor for debate on second reading on that day without a committee recommendation, the bill does not include amendments formally adopted by the committee because committee amendments are merely recommendations to the Senate that are formally adopted when the committee report is accepted by the Senate.

-(7) A second to any motion offered in a committee is not required in order for the motion to be considered by the committee.

-(8) The vote of each member on all committee actions must be recorded and reported in the committee minutes.
-All motions may be adopted only on the affirmative vote of a majority of the members voting.

-(10) An action formally taken by a committee may not be altered in the committee except by reconsideration and further formal action of the committee.
+- 10 (ii) by tabling the measure in committee. - (b) At the written request of the sponsor made at least 48 hours prior to a scheduled hearing, a committee shall finally dispose of a bill without a hearing.
+Except as provided in S30-60(9), a bill may not be reported from a committee without a hearing. - (4) The committee may not report a bill to the Senate without recommendation. - (5) In reporting a measure out of committee, a committee shall include in its report: - 16 (a) the measure in the form reported out; - 17 (b) the recommendation of the committee; - 18 (c) an identification of all proposed changes; and - 19 (d) a fiscal note, if required. - (6) If a measure is taken from a committee and brought to the Senate floor for debate on second reading on that day without a committee recommendation, the bill does not include amendments formally adopted by the committee because committee amendments are merely recommendations to the Senate that are formally adopted when the committee report is accepted by the Senate. - (7) A second to any motion offered in a committee is not required in order for the motion to be considered by the committee. - (8) The vote of each member on all committee actions must be recorded and reported in the committee minutes.
+All motions may be adopted only on the affirmative vote of a majority of the members voting. - (9) A motion to take a bill from the table may be adopted by the affirmative vote of a majority of the members present at any meeting of the committee. - 30 (10) An action formally taken by a committee may not be altered in the committee except by

-(11) A committee may reconsider any action as long as the matter remains in the possession of the committee.
-A bill is in the possession of the committee until a report on the bill is made to the Committee of the Whole.
-A committee member need not have voted with the prevailing side in order to move reconsideration.

-(12) The chair shall decide points of order.

-(13) The privileges of committee members include the following:

-(a) to participate freely in committee discussions and debate;

-(b) to offer motions;
+- 1 reconsideration and further formal action of the committee. - 2 (11) A committee may reconsider any action as long as the matter remains in the possession of the 3 committee.
+A bill is in the possession of the committee until a report on the bill is made to the Committee of the - 4 Whole.
+A committee member need not have voted with the prevailing side in order to move reconsideration. - 5 (12) The chair shall decide points of order. - 6 (13) The privileges of committee members include the following: - 7 (a) to participate freely in committee discussions and debate; - 8 (b) to offer motions;